 Choose a program

 Respiratory therapists are important members of the health care team.
 They work under the medical direction of doctors to treat all types of patients, ranging from premature infants whose lungs are not fully developed to elderly people with lung disease.
-They provide temporary relief to patients with chronic asthma or emphysema, as well as emergency care to patients who are victims of a heart attack, stroke, drowning or shock.
+They provide temporary relief to patients with chronic asthma or emphysema, as well as emergency care to patients who are experiencing a heart attack, stroke, drowning or shock.

 Respiratory care is a professionally and personally rewarding career with a balanced blend of technology and patient interaction.

-Respiratory Care video
+Respiratory care video

 For more information about a career in respiratory care and to watch a video, visit the American Association for Respiratory Care.